Max-Makhrov/sheets2pdf_gs/README.md

     "delimiter": "|",    // for parsing lists
     "file_id": "",       // if ommited will try ActiveWorkbook
-    "folder_id": "",     // if ommited will save to Root Drive Folder
+    "folder_id": "",     // if ommited will save to Root Drive Folder "pdf_name": "",      // if blank, will create name of file name + stamp

     // PDF options